Visiting the Guinness Storehouse was the first thing I did after I stepped off the plane in Dublin.

 Located in St. James’ Gate, the Guinness Storehouse is home to a fabulous museum and a rooftop bar.

-Fun fact, the lease for the Guinness Storehouse in 1759, and when Arthur Guinness did so, he signed it for 9000 years at £45 a year.
+The Guinness Storehouse was first leased by Arthur Guinness in 1759 for 9000 years at £45 a year.
 If I had that kind of lease on my apartment, inflation would be my new best friend.
-However, that lease was for a four-acre chunk of land when technology and export wasn’t at the level it’s at today.
+However, that lease was for a four-acre chunk of land when technology and export weren’t at the level it’s at today.
 These days, the brewery operates on 50-acres that the owners have bought outright.
 Therefore, this sweet-deal lease is no longer valid.

 Exploring the Guinness Storehouse in Dublin, Ireland

 How to pour the perfect pint of Guinness

 Step 1: Grab a nice cool pint glass.

 Step 2: Hold the glass under the tap at an angle of 45 degrees.

 Step 3: Fill the glass to between 1.5 and 2 centimeters from the top.

 Step 4: Let the glass rest for approximately 119.5 seconds (Or exactly that many seconds, depending on how A-type and bored you are).

 Step 5: Top up the glass until the beer head is just beyond the rim of the glass.